scchow/uvms_simulator_install/README.md

-Note on `run.bash`
+Note on `run_custom.bash`
 ---
-The `run.bash` in this repository mounts the entire `uuv_ws` catkin workspace directory.
+The `run_custom.bash` in this repository mounts the entire `uuv_ws` catkin workspace directory.
 The `run.bash` in the [main Dave repository](https://github.com/Field-Robotics-Lab/dave/tree/master/docker), only mounts the `uuv_ws/src` directory.
-Running these scripts will overwrite the original `run.bash` with our `run.bash`.
+It also adds certain settings for terminal coloring for vim and tmux.